Sitetheory/Sitetheory-Docs/Overview/Components.rst

 Javascript
 ----------
-If you need to define custom functionality, you can easily create a custom controller that utilizes the services of the default StratusController.
+If you need to define custom functionality, you can easily create a custom controller that utilizes the services of the default `Generic` controller.
 Then you either define the `ng-controller` manually, or if you are using the ListBase, you can define your own controller, e.g.:

 {% set stratusController = 'FooController' %}`